Who's in charge?

 If you look closely (or keep looking for a while), you'll discover more and more.
 This makes it not only fun to read, but also fun to keep looking.

-In Who's the boss The Trias Politica is also clearly explained.
-Arwen explains political movements in a humorous way, using cakes and ice cream.
-And I brought her explanation to life with illustrated infographics.
+In Who’s in Charge?
+I illustrated the Trias Politica using different “houses” to explain the concept visually.
+Political movements are also explained by author Arwen using cakes and ice cream, and I brought her explanation to life with illustrated infographics.

-My mission is to make complex things understandable with images.
-Whether it's the Binnenhof in perspective or the workings of government, so that children and adults alike can grasp it at a glance.
+My mission My goal is to make complex subjects understandable through images.
+Whether it's the Binnenhof in perspective or the workings of government, I want both children and adults to be able to grasp it at a glance.
+Above, you see the Binnenhof as a government building.

 Hand-drawn illustrations and texts.